avaneev/a5hash/README.md

 compatible with 32-bit platforms, but their use there is not recommended due to reduced performance of a 64-bit multiplication.
-On 32-bit platforms it is recommended to use the available `a5hash32()` function which provides native 32-bit compatibility, if a 32-bit hash values are sufficient.
+On 32-bit platforms it is recommended to use the available `a5hash32()` function which provides native 32-bit compatibility, if 32-bit hash values are sufficient.

 The `a5hash()` 64-bit function achieves very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed